Acura ZDX Insurance Rates

 Rates are averaged for all Acura ZDX models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheaper Acura ZDX Insurance
+How to Find the Cheapest Acura ZDX Insurance

-- You may be able to save up to $130 per year just by quoting early and online
+- You may be able to save approximately $130 per year just by quoting online well ahead of the renewal date

-- Increasing comprehensive and collision deductibles can save approximately $350 each year
+- Increasing deductibles can save around $350 each year

 Rate Tables and Charts